JISHNU-2002/JISHNU-2002.github.io/README.md

 #### Network Protocol Implementations
 TCP, UDP, SMTP, FTP, DVR, LBA and sliding window protocols

+#### MLTechniques
-#### Machine Learning Projects
+Projects demonstrating Supervised & Unsupervised Machine Learning Techniques

-Projects demonstrating linear and multivariable regression for predicting continuous outcomes and classification projects using logistic regression for binary and multiclass problems
+### DBMS-MySQL-Solutions
+A comprehensive collection of solutions and examples related to database management systems using MySQL

 #### Compiler-Design & Operating-System Coding
 Projects the implements all stages of Compiler Design and Important programs in Operating Systems